 Objectives list view, actions menu

-Depending on what you've enable for the cycle, you have options including:
+Depending on what you've enabled for the cycle, you have options including:

 - Updating the status and/or completion percentage of a goal.